 When we think of Hip Hop we get drawn to America, but when this exciting music first cross the Atlantic in 1979 an incredible British homegrown movement formed, which can be traced to Grime and UK-Drill movements of today.
-This exhibit will we looking at the UK movers and shakers that made Hip Hop a British thing.
+Neil Kulkarni writes about the UK movers and shakers that made Hip Hop a British thing.

 Text by Neil Kulkarni, Cover Photo by Normski.